Using webhooks

 Lob is unable to retrieve any payload information retroactively during the time when this Webhooks Payload account setting is marked "Redacted."

-Test vs live environment
+Test vs Live environment

 Events are created in both your Test and Live Environment, and webhooks can also be created in both.
-Note that webhooks created in the Test Environment will be triggered off events from your Test API Key, while webhooks created in the Live Environment will be triggered off events from your Live API Key.

 Integration tips